KarpelesLab/klbfw-describe/README.md

 - Shows code examples for calling procedures
 - Lists arguments with their types and required status
 - Multiple output modes:
-  - Default: Shows a condensed view with sample fields
-  - `--full`: Shows complete field listings and detailed information
+  - Default: Shows detailed information with complete field listings
   - `--raw`: Shows the raw JSON response for advanced needs
   - `--ts`: Generates TypeScript type definitions for API objects
 - Displays sample or complete fields for resources